Skip to content

 AsyncAPI for WebSockets

 DaloyJS already turns every HTTP route into an OpenAPI 3.1 operation.
-As of 0.37.0 the same contract-first story extends to your real-time surfaces: the @daloyjs/core/asyncapi module emits a standards-compliant AsyncAPI 3.0 document for the WebSocket routes you register with app.ws().
-It is built-in and dependency-free — the same posture as the OpenAPI generator — so it adds nothing to your runtime footprint.
+The same contract-first story extends to your real-time surfaces: the @daloyjs/core/asyncapi module emits a standards-compliant AsyncAPI 3.0 document for the WebSocket routes you register with app.ws().
+It is built-in and dependency-free, the same posture as the OpenAPI generator, so it adds nothing to your runtime footprint.

 Each app.ws() route becomes one AsyncAPI channel (the socket address plus any path parameters) and one or more operations:

-• a receive operation for messages the server receives from clients (always emitted — a socket can always be written to), and
+• a receive operation for messages the server receives from clients (always emitted, because clients can send messages after the upgrade), and

 • an optional send operation for messages the server pushes to clients (emitted only when you declare an outbound schema).